 4. The long-time colleague who suggested me for what turned into a wonderful job opportunity.

-5. The talented web designer who gave this blog a much needed makeover (and has another one in the works).
+5. The talented web designer who gave this blog a much needed makeover.

-6. The hundreds of writers, bloggers and freelancers who over the past five years have taken part in the WordCount Blogathon – you’ve turned an event into a tribe.
+6. The hundreds of writers, bloggers and freelancers who’ve have taken part in the WordCount Blogathon over the years, you’ve turned an event into a tribe.

-7. The talented media industry professionals who share their wisdom and time in guests posts and who turn up for the monthly WordCount Last Wednesday Twitter chat – I couldn’t do it without you.
+7. The talented media industry professionals who share their wisdom and time in guests posts such as this and this, I couldn’t do it without you.

-9. My workout instructor, for giving me 90 minutes twice a week when I can do instead of think.
+9. My workout instructor, for giving me 90 minutes twice a week when I can dance, sweat and stretch instead of think.

-11. My dog, for all the years he’s curled up by the desk where I work.
+11. My dog — RIP Riley — for all the years he curled up by the desk where I work.

-12. My mom, for being this blog’s first and biggest supporter.
+12. My mom, for being my biggest supporter.

 13. The creative minds behind WordPress, you rock.